daniel2471/solar_system_project/README.md

 Wikipedia contributors. (n.d.).
 Uranus.
 Wikipedia.
 Retrieved December 9, 2025, from https://en.wikipedia.org/wiki/Uranus

 Wikipedia contributors. (n.d.).
 Neptune.
 Wikipedia.
 Retrieved December 9, 2025, from https://en.wikipedia.org/wiki/Neptune

+Artificial Intelligence Transparency Declaration (AITS)                                                                                              AI for shaping.
+AI has been used to shape the initial and/or final parts of the activity.
+AI is used for shaping parts of the activity.
+This includes initial outlining, concept development, prompting thinking, and/or improving structure/quality of the final output.
+Most of the activity is human developed or generated.
+AI ideas and suggestions are refined and reviewed.
+AI outputs are used for discrete and specific goals/outcomes.